 Assitants API is here!

-OpenAI has released an Assitants API to solve many of the problems that developers faced when building chatbots (memory, context windows, history etc).
-Most of the methods below are (thankfully) not needed anymore 🎊.
+OpenAI released an Assitants API that attempts to solve some of the problems that developers face when building chatbots (memory, context windows, history etc).
+The methods below are still valuable to know and be aware of, as the Assitants API has limitations.

 I was lucky enough to recently speak and attend the first AI Engineer Summit in San Francisco this past month.
 There, OpenAI developer advocate Logan Kilpatrick deemed 2023 the year of the chatbot.
 Once ChatGPT came onto the scene, everyone became interested in building some sort of chatbot.